PyconUK/2017.pyconuk.org/pages/pinner-award.md

 nomination is for Python related community service in the UK and the nominator is a real person).

-To win an award a person needs to have at least three separate nominations.
-The recipients of the award will be the three most nominated people in any particular annual nomination period of the award.
-In the case of a tie, there will be joint winners with the possibility of more than three awards being made in any run of the award to ensure all those with enough votes receive an award.
+The recipients of the award will be the three most nominated people in any annual nomination period of the award.
+In the case of a tie, all joint winners in the top three slots will receive an award.
+Finally, a nominee isn't eligable until three *separate nominations* are received in support of them.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdWFta61RMBmxgPEpZghorFzSpKCkyabVgRAJMbyMt2ARF0oQ/viewform?embedded=true" width="100%" height="1600" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>